Vyral/base-template/_posts/2021-09-16-should-you-wait-this-market-out.md

 {% include excerpt.html %}

 Recently, a lot of clients have asked me, “Should I wait for a market crash before I buy?”
-Today, I want to answer that question and give you an overview of where our market is currently at.&nbsp;
+Today I want to answer that question and give you an overview of where our market is currently at.&nbsp;

 Let’s take a look at an average Chicago condo to figure out what you should do.
 The median price for a two-bedroom, two-bath condo is currently **$420,000**, and interest rates are around **3\.5%**.
 If the market were to crash, we could expect a 10% drop in price, leaving that condo at **$378,000.**